 Sport Rehabilitation at St Mary's University provides a unique environment to study the subject with a broad interdisciplinary team of academics and clinical practitioners, with teaching and research interests across a broad spectrum of rehabilitation techniques and practices.

 A variety of teaching methods are used in the programme.
 These include theory and practical sessions as well as group and seminar work.
+In addition, there are multiple online resources available to students to support their learning.

-The Level 4 (year one) programme begins with an induction in which you work on group activities designed to develop communication, listening and team work skills.
+The level 4 (year one) programme begins with an induction in which you work on group activities designed to develop communication, listening and teamwork skills.
 There is also the opportunity to work together and get to know your peers in a fun setting, whilst practising the skills that are needed throughout the course of the programme.

-These themes continue into Levels 5 and 6 (years two and three) where clinical placements are included.
+These themes continue into levels 5 and 6 (years two and three) where clinical placements are included.
 Surrounding the placements are intensive periods of teaching where the appropriate clinical and academic skills are taught.

-Modules are assessed through a variety of methods, including written theory examinations, vivas, oral presentations and written coursework across all Levels.
+Modules are assessed through a variety of methods, including written theory examinations, vivas, oral presentations and written coursework across all levels.

 - 92.6% of Sport Rehabilitation students are in professional employment, further study or both six months after graduation (HESA, DLHE 2015/16)